Table of Contents

-Plitvice Lakes is in the Lika county, which is bejewelled between Zagreb and Zadar and located at a stone throw-away distance from the Bosnia Herzegovina border.
-Whether you are a coming by road, train or air, getting here is a child play.
+Plitvice Lakes is in the Lika county, which is bejewelled between Zagreb and Zadar and located a stone’s throw-away distance from the Bosnia Herzegovina border.
+Whether you are coming by road, train or air, getting here is a child’s play.
 It takes just two hours to reach the park from Zagreb or Split.
 More info here.

 Spread over a green valley in the Croatian interior, a series of over 90 waterfalls tumbledown from one spectacular cascade to the next, pausing in the 16 sparkling turquoise lakes before disappearing into a sheer karst canyon.
-These lakes took shape only 12,000 years ago but even today, Plitvice’s landscape is one of Mother Nature’s ongoing work in progress.
-Not only it is loved by visitors but is also much loved by its resident bears and wolves and over 120 species of birds.
+These lakes took shape only 12,000 years ago, but even today, Plitvice’s landscape is one of Mother Nature’s ongoing works in progress.
+Not only is it loved by visitors, but it is also much loved by its resident bears and wolves and over 120 species of birds.

 3. Adventure Playground